 Phytoplankton and algal Periphyton A total of 157 species of microalgae were identified by microscopic observation in water and periphyton samples.
-The species were classified into 7 phyla namly: Bacillariophyta, Pyrrophyta, Cyanophyta, Chlorophyta, Euglenophyta, Xantophyta Cryptophyta.
-The highest number of species was found in the Bacillariophyta (42% of the total number of species), followed Cyanophyta and Chlorophyta (about 22% in each phylum).
+The species were classified into 7 phyla namly: Bacillariophyta, Pyrrophyta, Cyanophyta, Chlorophyta, Xantophyta Euglenophyta, and Cryptophyta.
+The highest number of species was found in the Bacillariophyta (42% of the total number of species), followed by Cyanophyta and Chlorophyta (about 22% in each phylum).
 The other three phyla included about 10% of all species.
 Most of the identified algae species were similar among the samples taken from water and periphyton.

-Phytoplankton abundance in water showed changes from 13 (autumn, station 4) to 2635 (summer, station 3) million cells/m.
-The phytoplankton abundance in station (3) in spring (2574 million cells/m) almost was similar to abundance in summer. maximum abundance in stations 1, 4 and 5 were mainly recorded in winter and then in spring, but in stations 2 and the maximum abundance recorded in summer.
-Algal periphyton was recorded from a abundance maximum of 17,000 million cells/cm (summer, station 4) to a minimum of 454,000 cells/cm (autumn, station 5).
+Phytoplankton abundance in water showed changes from 13 (autumn, station 4) to 2635 (summer, station 3) million cells/m3.
+The phytoplankton abundance in station (3) in spring (2574 million cells/m3) almost was similar to abundance in the summer.
+The maximum abundance in stations 1.
+4 and 5 were mainly recorded in winter and then in spring, but in stations 2 and maximum abundance the 3 was recorded in summer.
+Algal periphyton abundance was recorded from a maximum of 17,000 million cells/cm2 (summer, station 4) to a minimum of 454,000 cells/cm2 (autumn, station 5).
 The maximum abundance of algal peiphyton was in summer in all stations (except in station 3).
-In station 3, an increase in filamented chlorophyta caused sharp increase in abundance of algae in the spring (Fig. 3).
+In station 3, an increase in filamented chlorophyta caused a sharp increase in the abundance of algae in the spring (Fig. 3).
 According to the Pearson test, the correlation coefficient (r) between the abundance of phytoplankton and the abundance of bacillariophyta, cyanophyta, and chlorophyta were 0.94, 0.83 and 0.66, respectively.
 These values refer to the Bacillariophyta as dominant phylum in phytoplankton abundance.
 In the periphyton samples, Bacillariophyta was the first dominant phylum.in stations 1 to 4 in all seasons except in summer.
-In the summer,

-Cyanophyta and Chlorophyta were the first dominant phylum in stations 1 and 4 and in stations 2 and 3, respectively.
+In the summer, Cyanophyta and Chlorophyta were the first dominant phylum in stations 1 and 4 and in stations 2 and 3, respectively.
 The Pearson correlation coefficient (r) of algal periphyton abundance with cyanophyta was 0.98 During the study period.